sudhir22yadav/icmp/README.md

 # icmp
-ping utility with custom payload, socket programming in python
+ping utility with custom payload using sockets programming in python

+# traceroute
+traceroute utility with custom IP header, udp header and sockets.